Meditation in Time —after maany edits

 Wild iris wave their violet flags.

-Even the water waits,
+Even the water waits;

 White lilies tilt toward sun.